UCLA vs. Arizona State NCAA Football Odds, Plays and Insights | October 2, 2021

 Arizona State Stats and Trends

-- Arizona State's games this year have eclipsed the over/under one time in three opportunities (33.3%).
+- Arizona State's games this season have hit the over on one of three set point totals (33.3%).

-- Arizona State is 1-1 against the spread and 3-0 overall when the team records more than 25.3 points.
+- Arizona State is 1-1 against the spread and 3-0 overall when the team notches more than 25.3 points.

-- In games that Arizona State piles up over 394.3 yards, the team is 1-2 against the spread and 3-1 overall.
+- When Arizona State picks up over 394.3 yards, the team is 1-2 against the spread and 3-1 overall.

-- This season the Sun Devils have turned the ball over seven times, one more than the Bruins' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.